priyalaggarwal/al-folio/_posts/2021-01-17-startup-vs-corporate.md

 It is no question that the world judges you by a brand name – these days big brands offer money, safety and interesting work.
 However, if you are willing to forego the brand name for a few years to improve your skills, startups might be the place for you.

 I ended up choosing Snorkel.
-It was a very difficult decision for me, particularly because I admire the work culture at Twitter.
+It was a very difficult decision for me, particularly because I admire the work culture at Chatter.
 If we look at it from the perspective of Reinforcement Learning – as a question of exploration vs exploitation – I wanted to maximize exploration in the early stages of my career.

 <hr>